rodrigovallades/github-repo-list/README.md

 - Only authenticated users have access to this page
 - The authenticated session must persist even if the user reloads the page
 - When exiting the page, the login expires
-- Each repo must have at show at least this info: name, stars and forks
+- Each repo must show at least this info: name, stars and forks
 - The list page should have a specific route

 ### API